etb24/barPath/README.md

 # Barbell Path Tracker

 As a former competitive athlete and fitness enthusiast with a history of injuries, I built a computer vision-powered mobile application that tracks and visualizes barbell movement patterns during weightlifting exercises.
-It is designed to help athletes improve form, avoid injury, and optimize performance—whether training solo or with a coach.
+It is designed to help athletes improve form, avoid injury, and optimize performance, whether training solo or with a coach.

 <img src="demo.gif" width="50%">